oksmith/chinese-grammar-helper/README.md

 A GenAI application to explain Chinese grammatical structures and help point me to relevant pages to understand my Chinese mistakes and uncertainties.

-TODO: move RAG functionality into src, keep main.py simple
-TODO: add a demonstration gif or something
+* TODO: add a demonstration gif or something
-TODO: turn main.py into a proper command line tool
+* TODO: turn main.py into a proper command line tool
-TODO: proper logging
+* TODO: proper logging

 ## Tech stack

-*
+* OpenAI `gpt-3.5-turbo-1106` for the LLM
+* OpenAI `text-embedding-ada-002` for the text embeddings
+* DataStax [Astra](https://astra.datastax.com/) database for vector store

 ## Setup